mikkohei13/airflow/readme.md

    * Calls `python3 /opt/airflow/dags/inaturalist/inat.py production auto`
    * inat.py
        * Get startup variables from Airflow
+       * Loads private data to Pandas dataframe
        * Gets data from iNat and goes through it page-by-page.
 Uses custom pagination, since iNat pagination does not work past 333 (?) pages.
     * inatToDW.py
-       * Converts all observations to DW format and returns to inat.py
+       * Converts all observations to DW format
+       * Adds private data if it's available, to a privateDocument
     * postDW.py
-       * Posts all observations to FinBIF DW
+       * Posts all observations to FinBIF DW as a batch
     * inat.py
        * If success, sets vatiables to Airflow

 * inat_manual
     * This can be triggered manually via Airflow, to update e.g. captive records
     * Set preferences under Airflow Admin > Variables
+       * url suffix
+       * first id (set to 0)
+       * start time (change this!)

+# Preparing private data

+* Download private data from https://inaturalist.laji.fi/sites/20
+* Filter so that you have coordinates_obscrued=TRUE and place_country_name = Finnish or Åland data
+* Remove all columns except
+    * id
+    * observed_on
+    * private_longitude
+    * private_latitude
+    * positional_accuracy
+    * private_place_guess
+* Save as .tsv (tab-separated)
+* Place file to dags/inaturalist/privatedata/latest.tsv

 # Todo

+- TRY OUT:
+  - restart: unless-stopped

 - KNOWN ISSUES:
   - Does to docker-compose bug, does not gracefully stop, if `restart: always` is set